Counterfactual Mean-variance Optimization: Empirical Studies

 \subsection{\citeauthor{kang2007demystifying}'s Study with Multivariate Outcomes}

-Without loss of generality, we consider one counterfactual scenario with $A = 1$.
 To estimate the counterfactual means and covariance matrices, we employ three methods: the PI, IPW, and our proposed SP estimator.
 Estimator performance is assessed via integrated bias and root-mean-squared error (RMSE), defined by

 across $B=250$ simulations, where $w^*$ are the optimal weights of the true QP and $\widehat{w}^s$ are estimates of $w^*$ at the $s$-th simulation.
 Our data generation is based on the simulation study by \citet{kang2007demystifying}, modified to accommodate multivariate outcomes as follows: